Rockin’ before she could walk, Kaili is a vinyl hound who knows the words to every post-1960 song.

-Leonard Cohen is Canada's Beloved Poet
+Leonard Cohen Was Canada's Beloved Poet

-A recent trip to the Old Port in Montreal had me humming his tunes, and inspired me to share some tidbits about the man.
+A trip to the Old Port in Montreal had me humming his tunes, and inspired me to share some tidbits about the man.

-So Who is Leonard Cohen?
+Who Was Leonard Cohen?

 Montreal's Royal Victoria Hospital, now part of the McGill University Health Centre, is a massive grey structure perched on the slopes of Mount Royal.
 It was here in this grand old building, with its view of the mighty St. Lawrence River, that Leonard Norman Cohen was born on September 21, 1934.